DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-02 Meeting Notes.md

 ### Changes To How We Share Work

-- Now we have #finished-work!!!
+- Now we have `#finished-work`!!!
 This channel’s for sharing work that has been approved and doesn’t need any more feedback

-- Department channels like #team-designer are used for sharing work and getting feedback from leads / people in your department.
+- Department channels like `#team-designer` are used for sharing work and getting feedback from leads / people in your department.

 - Individual threads are for giving status updates on where exactly your work is at.